DNS Aging and Scavenging – A Comprehensive Guide

 Event ID 2501 and Event ID 2502

-1. Enable Aging/Scavenging at the DNS Server Level
+1. Enable DNS Scavenging

 If you do not want to enable scavenging for all the DNS zones, then please skip this step and proceed to enable aging/scavenging at the DNS Zone level.
-Please note that enabling aging/scavenging at the DNS Server Level setting will not be replicated to other DNS Servers.
+Please note that enabling aging/scavenging at the DNS Server level setting will not be replicated to other DNS Servers.

 Note

-• Right-click on DNS Server and click on Set Aging/Scavenging for All Zones…
+• Right-click on DNS server and click on Set Aging/Scavenging for All Zones…

 • Set the No-Refresh Interval and Refresh Interval Values